apachols/rabble/docs/NOTES.md

 ## TODO

-- Pass turn button

 - Better logs for "unexpected state error"

+- Show score during play (on the board)

+- Can check word in dictionary (without modal?)

 - Drag and drop for tile rack

 - Drag and drop for place tile

-- Show score during play (on the board)

-- Compact the header so the board is at the top

-- Can check word in dictionary (without modal?)

 - Fix Tile text CSS at medium sizes (too small)

+* Exchange pops a modal

 - Blank choose responds to character key press